Home /

 Part of "Environment Australia", a program of the Federal Government: Australian National Botanic Gardens.

-!
-Museum of Paleontology, Berkeley (UCMP): Botanical Collection Catalogs.
-An extensive list of gardens and cultures and herbaria and museums.
+Extensive lists of gardens and cultures and herbaria and museums.
+Superbly done.

 !
 BiologyBrowser (produced by Thomson Scientific).
 This is a free web site offering resources for the life sciences information community.
 Go to: Subject > Botany > Botanical gardens.